charbitz/diploma-thesis/README.md

 ## Image Databases:

 * Digital Breast Tomosynthesis dataset published by Duke University, Durham, NC.
 You can find the dataset [here](https://www.cancerimagingarchive.net/collection/breast-cancer-screening-dbt/).
 This dataset consists of digital breast tomosynthesis images.
 Only 200 Biopsied case views and 234 Normal case views from this database were used.
 Biopsied cases have masses (benign or cancer) which were confirmed by radiologists by biopsy as dangerous.
 Normal cases have masses which do not correspond to dangerous findings, also confirmed by radiologists.
+The information was in the DICOM format so for the conversion of the images to the PNG format was implemented with the help of [this reposiroty](https://github.com/charbitz/dbt-data)

 * The famous INBreast dataset which can be found [here](https://www.kaggle.com/datasets/ramanathansp20/inbreast-dataset).
 The INBreast database was used because of lack of DBT data.
+DBT data was difficult to find because it is a new medical imaging modality and so there were not so much data publicly available.
 This dataset consists of digital mammography images.
 Only 107 biopsied masses cases from this database were used.
 The groundtruth boxes were in Regions Of Interest information so the conversion to bounding boxes was implemented with the help of this [repository](https://github.com/charbitz/breast_mass_detection), which i forked and then commit changes for my implemetation.
 Also this repository was used for the conversion of the images from the DICOM format to PNG.

 ## Deep Learning Implementations:

-### * Apply a YOLO network in DenseNet architecture on DBT data.
+### Apply a YOLO network in DenseNet architecture on DBT data.

+The architecture of this model of this implementation was created by [duke-dbt-detection](https://github.com/mateuszbuda/duke-dbt-detection) and it was used on a subset of the DBT data, with different tuning parameters and with different data augmentations.

 Parameters of dataset splitting into subsets:
 - training: 50%, validation: 20%, test: 10%